In a Nutshell

 A fragrant and seductive, sweet, lightly fizzy red.

-Delicately aromatic with aromas of fresh crushed raspberries and rose petals.
-The palate is lightly sparkling and grapey with fresh red berry fruit.
-The sweetness is perfectly balanced by mouth-watering acidity and a juicy finish.
+Bright and aromatic with fresh crushed raspberries, violets and dried rose petals.
+The palate is juicy and lightly sparkling, and bursting with fresh grape and red berry fruit.
+The sweetness is perfectly balanced by mouth-watering acidity and a delicately fragrant finish.